 - 1. ATLs determined during aircraft tests or analyses performed for Level A systems to establish the appropriate ETDLs for Level B and C systems. - 2.
 Alternatively, the applicant may use the definitions in EUROCAE ED-14G, Section 22, to select the appropriate ETDLS for their Level B and C systems.
 The following should be considered when selecting an appropriate level: - a.
-Use EUROCAE ED-14G, Section 22, Level 3 for most Level B systems. - For Level B systems and associated wiring installed in aircraft areas with more severe lightning transients, use EUROCAE ED-14G, Section 22, Level 4 or 5 as appropriate to the environment.
-Examples of aircraft areas with more severe lightning transients are those external to the fuselage, areas with composite structures showing poor shielding effectiveness, and other open areas. - c.
-Use EUROCAE ED-14G, Section 22, Level 2 for most Level C systems.
+Use EUROCAE ED-14G, Section 22, Level 3 for most Level B systems. - b.
+For Level B systems and associated wiring installed in aircraft areas with more severe lightning transients, use EUROCAE ED-14G, Section 22, Level 4 or 5 as appropriate to the environment.
+Examples of aircraft areas with more severe lightning transients are those external to the fuselage, areas with composite structures showing poor shielding effectiveness, and other open areas.

-- For Level C systems installed in aircraft areas with more severe lightning transients, use - For Level C systems installed in aircraft areas with more severe lightning transients, use EUROCAE ED-14G, Section 22, Level 3.
+- c.
+Use EUROCAE ED-14G, Section 22, Level 2 for most Level C systems. - d.
+For Level C systems installed in aircraft areas with more severe lightning transients, use EUROCAE ED-14G, Section 22, Level 3.
 Examples of aircraft areas with more severe lightning transients are those external to the fuselage, areas with composite structures showing poor shielding effectiveness, and other open areas. - e.
 The applicant should provide the Agency with a description of their aircraft and system installation features to substantiate the EUROCAE ED-14G, Section 22, levels selected for their system.